dvdmtw98/notes/MainVault/software-engineering/programming-languages/python/fundamental-concepts/python-exception-handling.md

         print(str(e))
 ````

  > [!NOTE]
- > The try except block can take an optional `finally` block which can be used to perform clean up operators that must be performed under all conditions
+ > The try except block can take an optional
+ > The `finally` block can be used to perform clean up operators that must be performed under all conditions